Knowledge Base

 Content Types are structured containers for content.
 For instance, content like course information will have a structure – a title, main text, and an accompanying image.
 Because each course info item we create is made upon all or some of the those, we’ll create a Content Type that features those Content Elements.

-When we are building your site in TERMINALFOUR, it’s worth considering the structure of your content and the types of Content Types that can be created from it.
+When we are building your site in Terminalfour, it’s worth considering the structure of your content and the types of Content Types that can be created from it.

 On our homepage, we can identify three possible Content Types: